 Irrevocable trusts are similar to revocable trusts, but unlike revocable trusts, cannot be changed or revoked by the grantor once it has been created and funded.
 However, once the assets are placed in the trust, they no longer belong to the grantor, and therefore, will not be a part of the grantor’s estate or subjected to estate taxes.
 Creditors also will not have access to the assets in an irrevocable trust.

 Choosing which trusts work best for your estate plan can be difficult.
-An estate planning attorney in the Southfield area can review your assets and make recommendations as to which type of trust will best serve you and your family.
+An estate planning attorney in the Novi area can review your assets and make recommendations as to which type of trust will best serve you and your family.